efchatz/HTTP3-attacks/README.md

 Change the URL parameter to the one of the target.
 Note that based on the capabilities of the targeted server, different values maybe needed for each parameter on the exploits.

+**Based on the work: Chatzoglou.E, Kouliaridis V., Kambourakis G., Karopoulos G., and Gritzalis S.**, ["Revisiting QUIC attacks: A comprehensive review on QUIC security and a hands-on study"](https://doi.org/10.48550/arXiv.2208.06722) **in arXiv, doi:10.48550/arXiv.2208.06722**.

 ====================================================

 MIT License